adammurdoch/kotlin-tools/libs/file-io/README.md

 A Kotlin multi-platform library for accessing the file system.

+The entry point is `FileSystem`

+- Determine the type of an element in the file system
+- Read and write UTF-8 text to a file
+- List contents of a directory
+- Create a directory
+- Read and write a symlink

 ## TODO

 - Add context exceptions to all operations
-- Add result object for readText(), so that it is consistent with metadata or dir contents query?
+- Add result object for readText() and readSymLink(), so that it is consistent with metadata or dir contents query?
 - Test failure modes for reading text
 - Test failure modes for reading/writing symlinks
 - Test failure modes for listing directory contents (exists and is not a directory, etc)